toastkidjp/Yobidashi_kt/README.md

 You can easy web search with this app.
 And this app is easy customizable.

 ## This app has many functions!
 1. Web Search
 2. Barcode Reader
-        3. Apps Launcher
+3. RSS Reader
-        4. Fake tab browser
+4. Simple Tab Browser
-        5. Calendar
+5. Text Editor
-        6. Planning Poker
+6. Music Player
-        7. Color screen filter
+7. Image Viewer
+8. TODO List
+9. Calendar

 ## Features